 Not really.
 Like family therapy, couples therapy encourages an honest dialogue between partners; these sessions focus on the impact of mental health and addiction on the relationship, and the effect they will have had on each other.

 When Is A Good Time To Begin Family/Couples Therapy?

 Family and Couples Therapy can be started as soon as you finish the detox phase of your treatment.
-Noted as most effective in dealing with mental health issues that include – addiction, depression anxiety, stress, and a number of eating disorders, this form of therapy is excellent at addressing problems in a relationship, or to help individuals going through separation or even divorce.
-This therapy offers unyielding support for both parties involved – including partners and family members.
+Noted as most effective in dealing with mental health issues that include - addiction, depression anxiety, stress, and a number of eating disorders, this form of therapy is excellent at addressing problems in a relationship, and helping individuals going through separation or even divorce.
+This therapy offers unyielding support for both parties involved - including partners and family members.
 Both couples and family therapy are integrated into Cornerstone’s inpatient treatment program.
 Both forms of therapy can also be included in Cornerstone’s Day Treatment/ Partial Hospitalization (PHP) and Outpatient Treatment Programs, depending on each individual’s unique requirements.

 Other types of therapy that work well with family and couples therapy are Cognitive Behavioral Therapy and Dialectical Behavioral Therapy.

 Both forms of therapy are very intimate; in family sessions, this will involve the patient, therapist, and close family members.
 Whereas couples therapy involves the patient, therapist, and the patient's partner or significant other.
 While the sessions are primarily geared towards the patient, Cornerstone is proud to offer family members the opportunity to see our family therapists on a one-to-one basis if necessary.

 These sessions last up to an hour and typically follow a standard 12-session course – with room for additional sessions if needed.
 However, the number of sessions and type of therapy used are dependent on the individual’s needs and will be adapted to the specific requirements of the patient and their family members and, or, partner.